General Questions

 What happens to PTO time if I transfer to another job at Duke?

-If you transfer to a job anywhere within Duke University Health System (including Durham Regional Hospital and Duke Raleigh Hospital), your PTO time will remain intact.
+If you transfer to a job anywhere within Duke University Health System, your PTO time will remain intact.

-If you transfer to a job within the Medical School or Duke University, the following transition rules will occur: 73% of the time in your Short Term Bank will be placed in your Vacation bank.
-27% of the time in the Short Term Bank plus 100% of the time in your Long Term Bank and Carry Over Bank will be placed in your sick time bank.
+If you transfer to a job within the Medical School or Duke University, the following transition rules will occur: 73% of the time in your Short-Term/PTO Bank will be placed in your Vacation bank.
+27% of the time in the Short-Term/PTO Bank plus 100% of the time in your Long Term Bank and Carry Over Bank will be placed in your sick time bank.

 Miscellaneous